 Don’t put up signs too early the day before, or you’ll have “looky-lous” driving by all night and possibly knocking on your door wanting a preview.
 (I'm serious!)
 Put signs up late in the evening or super early the next morning.

 You will need:

-Some people prefer wearing a fanny pack or carpenter’s apron over a cash box— this allows them some mobility at the yard sale.
+Some people prefer wearing a fanny pack or carpenter’s apron over a cash box— this allows them mobility at the yard sale.

-As a cashier, you will at times be overwhelmed with customers and get flustered.
+Use a familiar calculator for adding sales.
+As a cashier, you will at times be overwhelmed and flustered.
 Stay calm and take your time.